jgarciabt/SmartWebView/README.md

 To notify the user the app is running in offline mode, a [Snackbar](https://github.com/nispok/snackbar) is displayed.
 You can perform any action when the user dissmis the Snackbar if you need it.

-As soon as the internet connection comes back the app reload the last URL where the user was automatically.
-You can disable this on the LauncherActivity.java file